peteryuhang/Head-First-Design-Patterns/ch4/ch4.md

-- Factory as a static method
-  - **Advantage**: No need to instantiate an object to make use of the create method
-  - **Disadvantage**: Can't subclass and change the behavior of the create method
 - **Factory Pattern**
   - All factory patterns encapsulate object creation
   - Encapsulate object creation and lead to more decoupled, flexible designs